hyling/kean.github.io/_posts/2017-06-06-rxtesting.markdown

 The main component of RxTest is a `TestScheduler` class.
 It is a "virtual time scheduler" which allows you to control time.
 You can use it to:

-- Create test observables which emit specific events at a specific points in virtual time.
+- Create test observables which emit specific events at specific points in virtual time.
 For example, you can mock "Retry" button tap like this:

 {% highlight swift %}
 let retryTap = scheduler.createHotObservable([next(150, ())])
 {% endhighlight %}

-- Create test observers which you can subscribe to your actual observables to record all of the events emmited by them:
+- Create test observers which you can subscribe to your actual observables to record all of the events emitted by them:

 {% highlight swift %}
 let pages = scheduler.record(viewModel.pages)